JavaScript Objects

 console.log(car); // { brand: 'Toyota', color: 'red', speed: 120 }

-There are two common ways to create an object in JavaScript.
-The most popular and recommended way is the object literal syntax using curly braces {}.
+There are two common ways to create objects in JavaScript.
+The most common and recommended way is object literal syntax with curly braces {}.

 Object Literal Syntax